 Lastly, combined with other natural ingredients Uncle Harry’s helps to reduce the bacteria load in your mouth and neutralizes harmful bacterial acids, helping to fight plaque build up and decay from acid attack.

 2.)
 Will Uncle Harry’s Toothpaste damage my teeth?

 No. The clay in Uncle Harry’s which is the ingredient that lifts stains and cleans your teeth scores between 1 and 2 on the Mohs hardness scale which is very soft.
-It compares favourably with silica, a common abrasive used in conventional toothpastes, which scores 7 out of 10.
+It compares favorably with silica, a common abrasive used in conventional toothpastes, which scores 7 out of 10.